The industry standard for measuring the digital ecosystem.

 This whopping decline has been more apparent on mobile devices when Google shows an answer.
 This is because on mobile the search results don't often show any other results, whereas on desktop, other results are displayed below.

-Google was able to steal over 550 million clicks from Wikipedia in six months, and here we are five years later watching that trend accelerate at breakneck speed.
+In 2015, Google was able to steal over 550 million clicks from Wikipedia in six months, and here we are five years later watching that trend accelerate at breakneck speed.

 While many factors are contributing to that decrease, the vast majority of Wikipedia’s traffic has been lost to Google’s zero click results, emphasizing just how much power Google has over search traffic.